ADHD Protocol

 Documentation Needed:

 a.
-If you have not had an official diagnose, you will need to schedule a psychological evaluation.
-This can be completed at OM or at
+If you have not had an official diagnose or do not have access to the previous report, you will need to schedule a psychological evaluation.
+This can be completed at OM or at another office.

 Alternatives to Stimulants:

-Non-Stimulant Medications (Not Controlled): Non-stimulants generally do not have the same risk of addiction or dependency.
-These would include Atomoxetine (Strattera), Guanfacine (Intuniv), and Viloxazine (Qelbree).
+1. Non-Stimulant Medications (Not Controlled): Non-stimulants generally do not have the same risk of addiction or dependency.
+These would include Atomoxetine (Strattera), Viloxazine (Qelbree), Guanfacine (Intuniv), and Clonidine (Kapway) which have been approved by the FDA for use in treating ADHD.